educarrascov/educarrascov/README.md

 📝 Write & speak about Predictive Maintenance, Range Table Design and Naval stuff.

-🌱 I'm learning: Deep Learning and their applications.
+🌱 I'm learning: Convolutional Neural Network and their applications.